lhhiep2204/Locify/docs/Locify_System_Architecture.md

 - When logged in, images are uploaded to Firebase Storage by the client when online or stored locally (e.g., `file://`) when offline.
 - Image URLs are updated in local storage and synced with the server.
 - Offline images are marked as pending upload and processed when online.
-- For individual image deletions (e.g., editing location/collection) or location deletions, the client deletes images from Firebase Storage using the Firebase SDK.
+- For individual image deletions during editing (e.g., updating a location's images or a collection's icon), the **client** deletes images from Firebase Storage using the Firebase SDK.
 Offline, local image files (e.g., `file://`) are deleted immediately to free device storage.
+- For **location deletions** and **collection deletions**, the **backend** queries the database for associated image URLs and deletes them from Firebase Storage using the Firebase Admin SDK before removing database records.
 - For collection deletions, the backend queries the database for the collection’s icon URL and all image URLs of associated locations, then deletes them from Firebase Storage before removing database records.
 - During user deletion, the backend queries the database for all image URLs associated with the user (including `avatar_url` for the user profile) and deletes them from Firebase Storage before removing database records.